Music of Austin, Texas: History

 Liberty Lunch was a live-music venue in Austin and during its heyday in the late 1970s and 1980s featured all kinds of music, including reggae and ska, punk, indie, country and rock.
 The venue was forced to close to make way for Austin's downtown redevelopment in the late 1990s.
 Since then, Liberty Lunch has attained a legendary status in the history of Austin music.
 Now-defunct Armadillo World Headquarters has attained a similar status.

 Austin's live music scene has experienced a resurgence in the past few years after losing some of its best loved venues (Liberty Lunch, Armadillo and others), a host of new clubs have risen up to continue Austin's rich live music heritage.
 However, The Hole in the Wall, open since 1974 and a live music staple that lent a corner and then finally a stage to Doug Sahm and Blaze Foley, is still operating.
 Places such as the Skylark Lounge, Stubb's, Ginny's Little Longhorn, and a list of others have also become a stalwart of a new generation of live music venues throughout the city.

 The punk/new wave era in Austin began in earnest in 1978.
 The Club Foot played an important role in hosting many of the local punk/new wave acts.
 The city's first two rock/new wave bands, the Skunks and the Violators, made their debut at a University-area club called Raul's in February.

 The explosive show by the Sex Pistols in San Antonio the previous month helped build toward an excited reception for local purveyors of the style.
 The Skunks' lineup consisted of Jesse Sublett on bass and vocals, Eddie Munoz on guitar and Bill Blackmon on drums.
 The Violators featured Kathy Valentine (later of The Go-Go's), Carla Olson (later of the Textones), Marilyn Dean and Sublett on the bass.
 The Violators were short-lived, as all the members except for Sublett moved to LA the following year.
 Margaret Moser, of the Austin Chronicle, later wrote that "The Skunks put Austin on the rock n' roll map."
-Another influential band that led the punk scene in Austin was the Big Boys.
+Other influential bands that led the punk scene in Austin were the Big Boys and D-Day.